 If you garden, you’re sure to have some garden enemies.
 As you prepare for your garden every year, keep in mind that if you plant the rabbit’s favorite veggies and flowers, they’ll come for a visit.
 What do they like?
 Lots of your veggies and flowers.

-Plants that rabbits eat
+Plants that rabbits love to eat

 You may wonder what are the rabbits’ favorite plants to eat.
 They LOVE fresh veggies from your garden.
 Bunnies will always nibble on these: